-Hi, I am a sixty-three year old innkeeper.
+Hi, I was born in 1946.
+At present I am an innkeeper.
 In a former lifetime I was a school teacher and administrator.
 I am married to a Ghanaian.
 We have two wonderful kids, one here in Ghana and the other in Canada.
 As a young man I spent ten years in Africa.
-Now we have been back for ten years, plenty of time to see what life and business is all about and hopefully plenty of time to try to create awareness with the hope that there may be a hint of change around me.
+Now we have been back since 1999, plenty of time to see what life and business is all about and hopefully plenty of time to try to create awareness with the hope that there may be a hint of change around me.

-Here in Ghana I am deeply involved in the GHANA HOTELS ASSOCIATION and THE ROTARY CLUB.
+Here in Ghana, I am deeply involved in the GHANA HOTELS ASSOCIATION and THE ROTARY CLUB.
 With the G.H.A.
-I am a former Ashanti regional secretary and now Special Assistant to the Chairman and with Kumasi East Rotary Club I am the in-coming secretary having SERVED as the chair of Club SERVICES.
+I am a former Ashanti regional secretary and now Special Assistant to the Chairman and with Kumasi East Rotary Club I am the in-coming secretary for Rotary Foundation.
 The motto of the Ghana Hotels Association is “SERVICE, with a smile.” and that of Rotary is “SERVICE above self.”

 Have you ever tried to sum up your life in one word?
 Well, I guess for yours truly,Chris Scott, it would be the word “SERVICE.”
 After university, I joined the Canadian University SERVICES Overseas and left for Africa to SERVE in the Zambian Education SERVICE for two years.
 Then I transferred to Ghana to SERVE another two years as a volunteer working for the Ghanaian Education SERVICE all teaching English as a Second Language.
 This was followed by another six years with the Ghanaian Education SERVICE on local contract training teachers to take up positions in the primary and middle schools of Ghana.